euangeleo/aircraft-seat/data/notes.md

 * Right: "X3 OUTPUT next SEAT", six pin female
 * Two front outputs: insulated wire, no connector.
 (Is this simply power, to the outlets at the front of the seat?
 Cannot follow wiring to make sure.
 * Interpretation: power is daisy-chained from one row of seats to the next?

+## Humor
+Passenger items I've found in the seats so far:
+* one pair black in-flight socks
+* one unused toothpick in a paper wrapper
+* one green string with split-ring ends